cover of Agatha Christie's book The Secret Adversary featuring a sinister face, red flag and a bear head.

 Goodwood Timber Company, Noojee Victoria, 1936, J.L.
 Buckland.
 National Library of Australia.
 P861/677.

-Agatha’s final stop in Victoria before travelling to New South Wales and Queensland, was the small border town of Echuca, of which Agatha was less than complementary.
-In her diary she described their late night arrival to their ‘evil smelling‘ hotel, where they were met by a ‘drunken ruffian (who apparently acts as a chambermaid)’9.
+Agatha’s final stop in Victoria before travelling to New South Wales and Queensland, was the small border town of Echuca, of which Agatha was less than complimentary.
+In her diary she described their late night arrival to their ‘evil smelling‘ hotel, where they were met by a ‘drunken ruffian (who apparently acts as a chambermaid)9.
 It seems the hospitality in Echuca was somewhat less grand than the Menzies Hotel in Melbourne!

 The British Empire Mission also gave Agatha the chance for her own publicity, and it was in Melbourne where she gave one of her first interviews, which appeared in The Herald on the 20th of May 1922.
 When asked if Australia would be appearing in any future novels, Agatha explained that she, ‘had better wait until I get a good distance away, and then I’ll have time to get the right perspective‘.
 Although Australia didn’t feature as the setting in any of Agatha’s subsequent novels, her travels did prove inspirational for her creativity.
-While staying in Melbourne, she wrote to her mother that she had ‘done some writing of short stories in the last few days’10.
+While staying in Melbourne, she wrote to her mother that she had ‘done some writing of short stories in the last few days10.

 Left: Cover of UK first edition of Poirot Investigates (1924); Right: The Disappearance of Mr. Davenheim as it appeared in The Sketch on 28 March 1923.